tesera/terraform-modules/ecs/README.md

 # ECS
-Auto-scalling cluster of EC2 for ECS
+Auto-scaling cluster of EC2 for ECS

 ## Features
 - Auto-scaling across all private subnets